-Restoration Services Listings
+Restoration Services Providers

-What listings include and exclude
+What providers include and exclude

 Exclusions are strict.
-Listings do not include:
+Providers do not include:

-The exclusion of assessment firms from this listing set is not arbitrary.
+The exclusion of assessment firms from this provider set is not arbitrary.
 The IICRC S520 Standard for Professional Mold Remediation and guidance from the U.S. Environmental Protection Agency both treat assessment and remediation as structurally distinct activities to prevent conflicts of interest in scope-of-work determinations.
-A company appearing in restoration listings should not be the same entity conducting the post-remediation clearance sampling described under post-remediation mold assessment.
+A company appearing in restoration providers should not be the same entity conducting the post-remediation clearance sampling described under post-remediation mold assessment.

 Verification status